U.S. Commerce Department rescinds TikTok, WeChat prohibited transactions list

-WASHINGTON, June 21 (Reuters) - The U.S Commerce Department said Monday it was rescinding a list of prohibited transactions with TikTok and WeChat that were issued in September as the Trump administration sought to block new U.S. downloads of both Chinese-owned apps.
+WASHINGTON (Reuters) -The U.S Commerce Department said Monday it was rescinding a list of prohibited transactions with TikTok and WeChat that were issued in September as the Trump administration sought to block new U.S. downloads of both Chinese-owned apps.

 The Commerce Department under Trump also had sought to ban other transactions that would have effectively banned WeChat’s use the United States and later sought similar restrictions that would have barred TikTok’s use.